Schneefall/RiftbreakerMerger/README.md

 - "scripts/blueprint_tables/weapon_stats.dat"

 by recursively adding new and updating existing values, so the load-order still matters.
+The merging will only consider values in modded files that are different from the base game, to prevent mods overwriting each other with default values.
+This behavior is disabled if the mod provides a .merge version of the file, so it is still possible to intentionally forward base game values.
 It is currently not possible to remove values.
 The results are packed into "zzz_ResearchMerge.zip".